 Hindgut ulcers in horses are a common, painful affliction for horses.
-Unfortunately, they’re hard to diagnose but the good news is, you can treat them effectively and provide nearly immediate relief to your horse.
+They’re hard to diagnose but the good news is, you can treat them effectively and provide fast relief to your horse.

 Gastric ulcers occur in horses stomach & upper gastrointestinal tract.
 They are diagnosed through diagnostic approaches like gastroscopies or accupressure.